 What kind of questions will they ask you?

-Before the test, the doctor will ask you a few questions.
+Before the test, the doctor or the nurse will ask you a few questions.
 These are to find out what STIs they should test for.
 Then they will decide where to test.
 So, if you’ve had oral sex, they might want to test your throat.